lupyuen/pinephone-lvgl-zig/README.md

 _But we haven't compiled the LVGL Library to WebAssembly!_

-Yep that's why the LVGL Functions like `lv_label_create` are failing...
+Yep that's why LVGL Functions like `lv_label_create` are failing in our Zig Program...

 ```text
 Uncaught (in promise) LinkError: WebAssembly.instantiate(): Import #1 module="env" function="lv_label_create" error: function import requires a callable